logisticinfotech/native-module-react-native/README.md

 ![](NativeModuleIOS.gif)

-This is sample code for implementation of Native Module with your React Native application for iOS and Android both.
+This is sample code is for implementation of Native Module with your React Native application for iOS and Android both.
 You will get step by step guide in [this blog](https://www.logisticinfotech.com/blog).